Zero Waste

 A zero-waste bath routine starts with replacing your plastic loofahs and disposable products with natural alternatives.
 Use natural loofah for body exfoliation, bar soaps/shampoos instead of bottled versions, bamboo accessories, and compostable products.
 The average person can eliminate 12-15 plastic items from their bathroom annually by switching to natural loofah alone.

 Your bathroom is likely one of the most plastic-heavy rooms in your home.
 From disposable razors to plastic bottles to synthetic poufs, the typical bathroom generates pounds of non-recyclable waste each year.
+Most of this plastic ends up in landfills where it will persist for centuries, or worse, in our oceans where it harms marine life.

 Why Zero-Waste Matters in the Bathroom